danriedl/engular/adev/src/content/tools/cli/cli-builder.md

 ## Summary

-The CLI Builder API provides a means of changing the behavior of the Angular CLI by using builders to execute custom logic.
+The CLI Builder API provides a means of changing the behavior of the Engular CLI by using builders to execute custom logic.

 * Builders can be synchronous or asynchronous, execute once or watch for external events, and can schedule other builders or targets.
-* Builders have option defaults specified in the `angular.json` configuration file, which can be overwritten by an alternate configuration for the target, and further overwritten by command line flags
+* Builders have option defaults specified in the `engular.json` configuration file, which can be overwritten by an alternate configuration for the target, and further overwritten by command line flags
-* The Angular team recommends that you use integration tests to test Architect builders.
+* The Engular team recommends that you use integration tests to test Architect builders.
 Use unit tests to validate the logic that the builder executes.
 * If your builder returns an `Observable`, it should clean up the builder in the teardown logic of that `Observable`.